Author: Peter Miller

 I didn’t even consider BPD as something possibly relevant to me until an experienced colleague in mental health (someone who understood personality disorders very well) pointed out some of my traits (e.g., tendencies to misinterpret the meaning of events, having unrealistic demands and expectations, avoiding assertive communication, reacting to emotion, impulsive decision-making).
 Truthfully, I didn’t know very much about personality disorders at this point in my psychology career (about age 37) and was surprised my colleague would even suggest it.
 I was at the tail end of my psychologist registration process and arrogantly assumed I could recognize whatever she saw if anything was there.
 But I couldn’t!

-And so I looked into BPD further… watched some videos, read some books, etc. Eventually I recognized I couldn’t continue running away from my issues, and so I diagnosed myself with BPD.
-I embraced it… in large part due to this mental health colleague in my life, but also recognizing for myself that my mental, emotional, and behavioral patterns were indeed a BPD pattern.
+And so I looked into BPD further… watched some videos, read some books, etc. Eventually, I recognized I couldn’t continue running away from my issues, and so I diagnosed myself with BPD.
+I embraced it… in large part due to this mental health colleague in my life, but also recognizing for myself that my mental, emotional, and behavioural patterns were indeed a BPD pattern.
 I didn’t go for any other official assessment; I knew well enough that I had this problem.

-Lucky for me I was surrounded by mental health and BPD resources because of my work environment, and over time I figured out which symptoms I could manage with therapy skills and which symptoms I needed the help of medication to manage.
+Lucky for me I was surrounded by mental health and BPD resources because of my work environment, and over time I figured out which symptoms I could manage with therapy skills and which symptoms I needed the help of medication to function.
 My interest level in everything about BPD skyrocketed.
 I remember reading a book called “Overcoming Borderline Personality Disorder: A family guide for healing and change” (Valerie Porr, M.A.) and being completely shocked by how much this information applied to me and how long it had taken to figure this out.
-I thereafter read several similar books and studied myself relentlessly so as to heal my mind/body system as much as possible.
-I started writing blog posts as my BPD learning progressed, and I developed a lengthy PowerPoint presentation for teaching others about what I had learned though my journey.
+I after that read several similar books and studied myself relentlessly to heal my mind/body system as much as possible.
+I started writing blog posts as my BPD learning progressed, and I developed a lengthy PowerPoint presentation for teaching others about what I had learned through my journey.
 I am now sharing this PowerPoint presentation at BreakAwayMHE.com (see “The 9-Steps”).

-I am very thankful I was immersed in a BPD treatment environment as part of my job – so my learning became more or less a part of my everyday life and I could still get paid!
-Recognizing that my mental health progress was so closely connected with my physical survival, I now believe that addressing mental health issues properly also requires addressing the priorities issue of acquiring money versus taking time to learn how to become and remain healthy in your body and mind.
+I am very thankful I was immersed in a BPD treatment environment as part of my job – so my learning became more or less a part of my everyday life, and I could still get paid!
+Recognizing that my mental health progress was so intimately connected with my physical survival, I now believe that addressing mental health issues adequately also requires addressing the priorities issue of acquiring money versus taking time to learn how to become and remain healthy in your body and mind.
 It usually takes lots of time and energy to earn money, but it also takes lots of time and energy to get healthy.
 Talk about a conflict of interest!

 The stark realities of late diagnosis, misdiagnosis, and delayed treatment of BPD…

-**My personal belief is that it may be good practice to consider BPD as a highly common “root mental health issue”, with other common conditions and symptoms being secondary. **
+**My personal belief is that it may be good practice to consider BPD as a highly common “root mental health issue,” with other common conditions and symptoms being secondary. **

 Legitimate reasons alternative approaches are needed to help people work through BPD (hence BreakAwayMHE.com)…

-Part of the reason for and design of BreakAwayMHE.com was to offer an alternative avenue for the information to be received by people who wouldn’t normally receive it through traditional means, such as through clinics and meetings with therapists.
-At BreakAwayMHE.com we recognize that the male population (and perhaps others as well) may be less likely to seek out therapy using traditional formats, but nonetheless still very much require the information to get started with helping themselves and initiating a healing journey.
+Part of the reason for and design of BreakAwayMHE.com was to offer an alternative avenue for the information to be received by people who wouldn’t usually receive it through traditional means, such as through clinics and meetings with therapists.
+At BreakAwayMHE.com we recognize that the male population (and perhaps others as well) may be less likely to seek out therapy using traditional formats, but still very much require the information to get started with helping themselves and initiating a healing journey.